lonecoder007/Aeroplane_Severity_Prediction/README.md

 - seaborn
 - scikit-learn

-### File Description
-The csv file is downloaded from HackerEarth.
-The jupyter notebook file contains codes of data preprocessing, data visualizations and a model prediciton of Severity of an airplane accident.

 ### Process Breakdown
 - **Business Understanding :**  We are required to build Machine Learning models to anticipate and classify the severity of any airplane accident based on past incidents.
 With this, all airlines, even the entire aviation industry, can predict the severity of airplane accidents caused due to various factors and, correspondingly, have a plan of action to minimize the risk associated with them.